collinsbett1/supervised-and-unsupervised-machine-learning-with-R/README.md

 # Supervised-and-unsupervised-machine-learning-with-R
-A link to the rpubs file of Supervised Machine Learning can be found [here](https://rpubs.com/CollinsSambai/883243)
+A link to the Supervised Machine Learning rpubs file can be found [here](https://rpubs.com/CollinsSambai/883243)

+A link to the Unsupervised Machine Learning rpubs file can be found [here](https://rpubs.com/CollinsSambai/unsupervised-machine-learning-R).

 ## Supervised Machine Learning.
 ## 1. Defining the question.